rebelsky/sams-assorted-musings-reflections/working-in-pairs-on-hw-2018-02-23.md

 A was the SGA president.
 B was one of the best CS students I've taught;
 they now have a Technical Achievement Academy Award.
 The two treated each other with respect.
 B was a better programmer and better problem solver.
-But they talked through problems together, A asked good questions, and RR tells me that they regularly found that (a) they learned something new through the questions and (b) every four questions or so, A's question helped B discover that they weren't as correct as they thought they were.
+But they talked through problems together, A asked good questions, and B tells me that they regularly found that (a) they learned something new through the questions and (b) every four questions or so, A's question helped B discover that they weren't as correct as they thought they were.